vsajip/kscript/README.md

 ### How to adjust the memory settings for the JVM in my scriptlet?

-`kscript` allows to provide a `//KOTLIN_OPTS` line followed by parameters passed on to `kotlin` similar to how dependencies are defined:
+`kscript` allows to provide a `//KOTLIN_OPTS` directive followed by parameters passed on to `kotlin` similar to how dependencies are defined:
 ```kotlin
 #!/usr/bin/env kscript
 //KOTLIN_OPTS -J-Xmx5g  -J-server